 For the Alize computation of a pavement structure displayed on the screen in the presence of the reference loading, the "Direct computation" command (see below), which is simple to employ and actually constitutes a shortcut, will be used as a priority.

 General case:

-The Alize computation is launched through the "Compute/Alize" command on the main menu bar (figure 6.1).
+The Alize computation is launched through the "Extended computation" command on the main window in Road basic module or Special loads module (figure 6.1).